lyz-code/blue-book/docs/coding/python/pydantic.md

 : returns a deep copy of the model.

 `parse_obj()`
-: very similar to the `__init__` method of the model, except it takes a dict rather than keyword arguments.
+: very similar to the `__init__` method of the model, used to import objects
+    from a  dict rather than keyword arguments.
 If the object passed is not a dict a `ValidationError` will be raised.

 `parse_raw()`
 : takes a *str* or *bytes* and parses it as *json*, then passes the result